AGDFL/MHFU-HD/README.md

 - The UI elements:

+- I also made all the intro screens from scratch, the ones that I have access to anyway.

 - For those that have never used custom textures in PPSSPP: I will add a tutorial on how to use them soon, when I get some free time.